Annabel Abbs: Works

 In 2019 Abbs was described in The Observer "as one of the best historical novelists today" by literature critic, Alexander Larman.

 Abbs’ first non-fiction book, The Age-Well Project, co-written with, Susan Saunders, was published by Piatkus in May 2019 and serialised in The Daily Mail and The Guardian.

+Abbs 2021 book, Windswept: Walking the Paths of Trailblazing Women (US) / Why Women Walk (UK), is a memoir and history of women who walked.
+Windswept was a 2021 Smithsonian Top Ten Travel Book, and one of Wanderlust's Top Ten Travel Books 2021.
+It was shortlisted for The Biographer’s Club Best First Biography and for the 2022 Banff Mountain Book Award.

+Her 2021 novel The Language of Food, about poet Eliza Acton, was optioned for a television adaptation by Stampede Ventures and CBS Studios.
+Published in 19 territories as Miss Eliza's Kitchen, it was one of the New York Times Books‘ Best Historical Fiction for Winter 2021.
+The Historical Novel Society made it their Editor’s Choice for November 2021.
+In 2024, it won France’s Pocket Award for Best Foreign Fiction.
+In 2025, it was one of 15 books selected for The Reading Agency and BBC Arts for their Big Tasty Read, an initiative to encourage reading.

+Abbs' seventh book, Sleepless: Discovering the Power of the Night Self (2024), describes a period of prolonged insomnia and examines the insomnia-induced art and activity of multiple women, many of whom only found time for themselves as everyone else slept.
+Translated into seven languages, it was praised by critics, including The Irish Times, The Times Literary Supplement, where Joe Moran described it as ‘Beautifully observed' and 'lyrically persuasive’ and in The Times, where it was Book of the Week.

+In 2025 Abbs' eighth book, The Walking Cure (2025), was published, investigating the effects of landscape on how we think and feel.

-She has written for The Guardian, The Telegraph, The Irish Times, Tatler, The Author, Sydney Morning Herald, The Weekend Australian Review, Psychologies and Elle Magazine.
-Abbs speaks regularly at literary festivals and delivers Masterclasses for The Guardian.
+Abbs has written for The Guardian, The Telegraph, The Financial Times, The Telegraph, The Observer, The Paris Review, Good Housekeeping, The Irish Times, Tatler, The Author, Sydney Morning Herald, The Weekend Australian Review, Psychologies and Elle Magazine.
+Abbs has spoken at literary festivals and given Masterclasses for The Guardian.

 Abbs was a judge of the Impress Prize for New Writers in 2017 and 2019. and supports a post-graduate student of creative writing at the University of East Anglia each year.

 Controversy

-Abbs's first book was criticised in reviews in the Irish Times and Irish Examiner for the author's "unsubstantiated speculations" on matters including incest between Lucia Joyce and her brother, and the causes of her mental illness.
+Abbs' first book was criticised in reviews in the Irish Times and Irish Examiner for the author's 'unsubstantiated speculations' on matters including incest between Lucia Joyce and her brother, and the causes of her mental illness.
 In A Companion to Literary Biography (ed.
 Robert Bradford, Wiley Blackwell, 2019), Joyce scholar Professor John McCourt, a trustee of the International James Joyce Foundation, wrote that "With Abbs, the perverse cycle of interest in Lucia comes full circle.
 We are back in the territory of fiction fraudulently posing as biography", and concluded it to be "a prime contender for the worst Joyce-inspired 'biography' ever."